Scheduled Azure Container App Job Example

 Azure Container App Jobs are designed to execute for a short period of time as part of your containerised workload in an Azure Container App Environment.
 They exist as separate entities from your Azure Container App but live in the same Azure Container App Environment to share resources.
 They can be triggered Manually, on a Scheduled basis, or be Event Driven.
 At the time of writing Azure Container App Jobs are in preview and are scaffolded using the Azure CLI.

-In this blog post, we will look at a Scheduled Container Apps Job to run in the form of a simple .NET 7 Console App that gets data about rainfall stations from across the UK.
+In this blog post, we will look at a Scheduled Container Apps Job to run in the form of a simple .NET 7 Console App that gets data about rainfall stations from across the UK on a defined schedule.
 There will be no tie-in to a neighbouring Container App, this will focus solely on the Container App Job:

 using Newtonsoft.Json;